omarryhan/pyfy/README.md

 - Fit for both production and experimental/personal environments
 - Able to automatically default to user's locales
 - Neatly handles type conversions when necessary
-- Support for HTTP caching
+- Support for HTTP caching (Sync only)
+- Rate limiting
+- support for HTTP and SOCKS Proxies

 ## Quick Start

+### Sync

     from pyfy import Spotify